 After the first year of planting, apply a liquid feed (diluted as directed by the manufacturer) to the fronds and trunk once a month, from mid-spring to mid-summer, when the plant is in growth.
 Alternatively, spread controlled-release fertiliser around the base of the plant in spring at the rate recommended by the manufacturer.

 Over the past few severe winters, gardens have suffered losses of trees ferns, which are not fully hardy.
+Hardiness tends to increase with the height of the growing point above the ground; young plants with no trunk are not really suitable to overwinter outdoors except in very sheltered sites.
 To protect plants growing outdoors to avoid damage to fronds, put a handful of straw in the crown and fold the fronds in on themselves.
-Follow the link to our video on overwintering tree ferns.

 Container-grown plants in milder areas should be placed in a sheltered position and the container bubble-wrapped.
-Protect from late October but remove in spring, before new fronds come into growth.
+Protect from late October, but remove wrapping in spring, before new fronds come into growth.
 More substantial wrapping is needed if you have a more exposed garden.
-In cold gardens tree ferns are best lifted and brought into a conservatory or greenhouse.
+In cold gardens, tree ferns are best lifted and brought into a conservatory or greenhouse.